hborla/swift-evolution/proposals/NNNN-generalize-async-sequence.md

 }
 ```

-`AsyncSequence` types are designed to work with `Sendable` and non-`Sendable` element types, but it's currently impossible to use an `AsyncSequence` with non-`Sendable` elements in an actor-isolated context:
+Additionally, `AsyncSequence` types are designed to work with `Sendable` and non-`Sendable` element types, but it's currently impossible to use an `AsyncSequence` with non-`Sendable` elements in an actor-isolated context:

 ```swift
 class NotSendable { ... }